Independent, small batch production.

 We hope to develop a rich dialogue around sustainable design and production using what we know and love, footwear, as a vehicle for this change.
 Canvas sneakers can indeed be a powerful canvas.

 This is the beginning.
-We still have a long way to go, but we promise to continue to improve.
 We are grateful for the continued support and suggestions we have received.

 Here is our first shot.
 We hope you like it.